coreui/coreui-pro/docs/content/forms/multi-select.md

 ## Selection limit

 Use `data-coreui-selection-limit` to limit how many options can be selected.
-When the number of visible available options exceeds the limit, the select all button is disabled.
+The select all button stays enabled and selects options up to the limit, then toggles to deselect all once the limit is reached.
 The `selectionLimit.coreui.multi-select` event can be used to show feedback when a user tries to select more options than allowed.

 {{< example stackblitz_pro="true" stackblitz_add_js="multiSelectSelectionLimitSnippet">}}
 <select class="form-multi-select" id="multiSelectSelectionLimit" multiple data-coreui-search="true" data-coreui-selection-limit="3">